Eton Montem: Description of Montem by Benjamin Disraeli from his novel Coningsby, circa 1840

 Portrait of William Lamb by John Hoppner, 1796.
 Lamb, the future Prime Minister Lord Melbourne is shown in a Tudor costume for Montem.

 Five hundred of the youth of England, sparkling with health, high spirits, and fancy dresses, were now assembled in the quadrangle.
 They formed into rank, and headed by a band of the Guards, thrice they marched round the court.
-Then quitting the College, they commenced their progress 'ad Montem.'
-It was a brilliant spectacle to see them defiling through the playing fields, those bowery meads; the river sparkling in the sun, the castled heights of Windsor, their glorious landscape; behind them, the pinnacles of their College.
+After quitting the College, they commenced their progress 'ad Montem.'
+It was a spectacle to see them defiling through the playing fields, those bowery meads; the river sparkling in the sun, the castled heights of Windsor, their landscape; behind them, the pinnacles of their College.

 The road from Eton to Salt Hill was clogged with carriages; the broad fields as far as eye could range were covered with human beings.
 Amid the burst of martial music and the shouts of the multitude, the band of heroes, as if they were marching from Athens, or Thebes, or Sparta, to some heroic deed, encircled the mount; the ensign reaches its summit, and then, amid a deafening cry of 'Floreat Etona!' he unfurls, and thrice waves the consecrated standard.